chaijs/chaijs.github.io/data/guide/helpers/overwrite_property.md

 expect(arthur).to.not.be.ok;
 ```

-We would expect this expection to pass as well, as our statement is
+We would expect this expectation to pass as well, as our statement is
 negated and the id is not a number.
 Unfortunately, the negation flag
 was not passed to our number assertion, so it still expects the value
 to be a number.

-##### Transfering Flags
+##### Transferring Flags

 For this we will expand on this assertion by transfering all of the
 flags from the original assertion to our new assertion.
 The final